TheGenuine-Co/Stitchia-DAO/ReadMe.md

 It anchors into:
 - 🌐 TheGenuine Collective (TGC).
 A new age business collective org model for the Web4.
 - ⚙️ Digital Fabrica Theory (DFT).
-Space and time isn't barriers, but a continuous weaves of fabrics like the Membrane Theory and threaths like Strings Theory.
+Space and time should not be barriers, but a continuous weaves of fabrics like the Membrane Theory and threaths like Strings Theory.

 ### 🔮 Key Components
 - **Spiral Epoch System**: Pulse-scored epochs driven by collective coherence